Container return/refund system

 Since the past gubernatorial election cycle, legislation has passed to give equal salaries to working women in comparison to working men on the job.
 But what of women who don’t have a job?
 Has there been a equal ratio of new women hires compared to men, and have they been relative to demographics in the regions?
 The short answer is no, and in fact, companies may now see equal pay laws as an incentive to overlook female hires as much as possible.
 What’s more, replace the term women with minorities, LGBTQ, or disabled as you’ll see virtually the same result.
 For this, I would suggest creating a state program that prioritizes these hires for businesses and jobs within the state once elected.
 It’s been done for veterans, so why not the rest of the passed up clique?

 In my opinion, the right to organize runs as much parallel to the right to free speech, yet current law prohibits certain groups from doing that very action.
 That’s right, if you have a particular job like a community college teacher and want to unionize, you don’t just run the risk of getting fired, but sued too!
 Our former Maryland governor and 2016 presidential candidate has championed a Worker’s Bill Of Rights that has yet to see implementation let alone ratification in this state due to a lack of vigorous effort to raise public awareness and support as well strong lawmaking leadership inclined(or at least pressured) to give full backing.
-The 11 points he gave on his short run in the primary are still available to see, and are, with the exception of the last one due to federal/state constraints, what I believe can be the basis of a Maryland Worker’s Bill Of Rights achieved through a series of legislation and/or executive decisions.
+The 11 points he gave on his short run in the primary are, with the exception of the last one due to federal/state constraints, what I believe can be the basis of a Maryland Worker’s Bill Of Rights achieved through a series of legislation and/or executive decisions.
 These bills that I would introduce/support in the legislation to formulate worker rights in the state would include predictable work scheduling, collective bargaining and striking power to be available for all professions, affordable higher education opportunity for all workers in the state, and retirement and pension plan protections.

 Here’s the biggie that’s after gun laws.
 What about immigration laws, are they too soft or too hard?
 Is current enforcement a violation of their rights, or is sheltering them grounds for incrimination to take away yours?
 First, let’s back up and look at what’s ironclad between what an immigrant and citizen does/doesn’t have.
 Immigrants don’t vote, immigrants don’t pay taxes, immigrants don’t have access to state/federal welfare programs, and until 1986 there wasn’t a single immigrant allowed to have a job inside the country without a work visa.
 What they do have are the basic human liberties provided by the 1964 civil rights act and the fourteenth amendment of the US constitution, meaning they have right to due process under court of law, access to the public facilities like schools and hospitals, protection of personal property, and by no means can be evicted, expelled, or deported under non-criminal circumstances.